Senior couple using laptop sitting on a couch.

 What should you do with their credit card?

-The card is no longer active and should be shredded or cut up and properly disposed.
+The card is no longer active.
+Shred or cut up the card and properly dispose of it.

 How do you stop new credit card charges?

 Upon notification, the card is no longer active.
-This prevents most new charges.
+This prevents most new credit card charges.
 If there were previous recurring charges, you need to contact the merchant to stop these charges.
-Their contact information is normally found on an itemized statement.
-Otherwise, you can dispute any charges on the account once they have posted on Account Center or over the phone with one of our customer service agents.
+You can find the merchant’s contact information on an itemized credit card statement.
+Otherwise, you can dispute any charges on the account once they have posted on the Account Center or over the phone with one of our customer service agents.

 If you have a joint credit card account

-If you’re jointly responsible for the account, your credit card is still active and your name will be the primary name on the account.
+If you’re jointly responsible for the account, your credit card is still active.
+Your name will be the new primary name on the account.
 You should still inform Discover that a joint account holder has passed away.

 As the administrator or executor of the estate, how do you make a payment on a Discover account?

-If you’re the administrator or executor of the estate, you can make a payment by:
+If you’re the administrator or executor of the estate, you can make a payment to Discover by:

 • Calling a Deceased Account Services representative at 1-800-347-5519.